FluffyBullet/flowmeer_database/README.md

 ## Testing
 On creation of tables, I used django's included APITestCase to ensure data is processed correctly.
 Pairing this will manual testing, I found this approach allowed me to display potential bugs and repair before causing complications later in the line.

+Testing is also followed up with behaviour driven development on completion of the project.
+This is advised on the front end readme file with a table to advise of expected behaviours and their outcomes.

 __posttest__
 **************